jordanjmartinez/ghost-siem-simulator/README.md

 - Train new blue team members or students in realistic triage scenarios

-- Showcase full-stack security engineering capabilities in a portfolio project
+- Showcase SOC analyst capabilities in a portfolio project